OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/01-blinking-led.md

 #### Setting GPIOs to Output

 // go through the setup commands we used to use a gpio as an output

+#### Variable Scope

+// talk about how we defined the LED gpio globally, and can therefore use it everywhere in the program
+// give an example of a local variable